-How do I resolve the "CharacterStringTooLong (Value is too long) encountered with {Value}" error that I receive when creating a TXT record using DKIM syntax?
+How do I resolve the "CharacterStringTooLong (Value is too long) encountered with {Value}" error that I receive when I create a TXT record with DKIM syntax?

 2 minute read

-I tried to create a DKIM text resource record that a third party provided in my Amazon Route 53 hosted zone.
-However, I got the following error: "CharacterStringTooLong (Value is too long) encountered with {Value}."
+I tried to create a DomainKeys Identfied Mail (DKIM) text record that a third-party provided in my Amazon Route 53 hosted zone.
+However, I get the "CharacterStringTooLong" error message.

 Resolution